 Student loan interest is interest you paid during the year on a qualified student loan.
 It includes both required and voluntarily pre-paid interest payments.
 You may deduct the lesser of $2,500 or the amount of interest you actually paid during the year.
 The deduction is gradually reduced and eventually eliminated by phaseout when your modified adjusted gross income (MAGI) amount reaches the annual limit for your filing status.

-You claim this deduction as an adjustment to income, so you don't need to itemize your deductions on Form 1040, Schedule A.pdf, Itemized Deductions.
+You claim this deduction as an adjustment to income, so you don't need to itemize your deductions.

 You can claim the deduction if all of the following apply: